7 Reasons You Need to Visit Alentejo, Portugal

 Another old town worth seeing in this region is Elvas.
 It is most famous for its military architecture, which includes bastions and forts.
 In fact, this was the main frontier fortress south of the river Tagus for quite a long time.

-In addition to that, there is rarely beachside accommodation in Alentejo.
-That’s another reason why most people opt for a resort option in the Algarves instead.
-And while you can’t get a room directly on the beach, you can get one that’s just 15-20 minutes away from one.
+Because there is rarely beachside accommodation in Alentejo, many people prefer to find accommodation in Algarve at a beach resort and travel between the two.
+However, while you can’t get a room directly on the Alentejo beaches, you can get one that’s just 15-20 minutes away from one.
 But here’s the thing – fewer people means less litter, fewer crowds and more privacy and space for you.

 Alentejo encompasses the western coast between the Algarve and greater Lisbon area.
 That is almost a hundred miles of sandy beaches along the coast.
 Praia da Vigia and Praia da Aberta Nova are just two examples of miles and miles of golden sand.